Linuxander/Linuxander_K8s/README.md

 # Helm
-- Ingress-NGINX
+- Ingress-NGINX Controller
-  - Deployed ingress-nginx using helm
+  - Deployed ingress-nginx controller using helm
-    - Generated a DigitalOcean Load Balancer (with IP) allowing me to expose my internal Kubernetes app to the outside world
+  - This generated a DigitalOcean Load Balancer (with IP) allowing me to expose my internal Kubernetes app to the outside world

-  - Configured with an issuer resource to route traffic to and from the nginx load balancer and the Django's service resource
+- Configured Ingress Resource
+  - Defines the how the user traffic traverses through the ingress-nginx load balancer to the Django service which in turn serves the Django application to the user

 - Cert-Manager
+  - Configured Issuer Resrouce
-  - Configured with issuer resource that requested SSL certificates from LetsEncrypt
+    - This file that cert-manager uses to request SSL certificates from LetsEncrypt

-  - Debugged a challenging issue as the DigitalOcean documentation was missing critical settings that was preventing automatic SSL certificate renewal from LetsEncrypt
+- IMPORTANT - DigitalOcean Tutorial & Documentation Bug
+  - Symptom
+    - Cert-Manager fails to renew SSL certificates with LetsEncrypt
+    - Error: http01 challenge failed

+- Solution
+  - Add the following annotation to your nginx-values.yaml file: service.beta.kubernetes.io/do-loadbalancer-hostname: [Naked Domain Goes Here]

+- Full Description
+  - DigitalOcean omitted a critical configuration in their video tutorials and documentation for the nginx-values.yaml file that would allow LetsEncrypt to autorenew SSL certs three months later.
+Without the provided annotation fix mentioned above, LetsEncrypt would fail to resolve the http01 challenge because it can't get to it through the load balancer.

 # Monitoring & Alerting